rocky-linux/documentation/docs/labs/sys_admin_1/lab6-user_and_group_management.md

 Restore the values ( login shell etc..) to their original values.
 Write down the commands to do this?

-## Exercise 2
+## Exercise 3

 ### Set user

 It is not always convenient having to log out of the system completely in order to log in as another user.
 This may be because you have certain tasks running and you don’t want to end them.
-The “suXE "su"”  ( set user) program is used to temporarily become another user.
+The `su` ( set user) program is used to temporarily become another user.
 You can “su” from a regular user account to the root account or vice-versa.

 It changes the current user to have the access rights of the temporary user.